 (CAUTION) Check with your companies HR policies before utilizing Social Sourcing and Staffing for recruiting or researching candidates.
 The examples in this article primarily reflect self-employed independent contractors who are not subject to the same laws as W2 employees.

 People are on social media, and they are easy to contact.
-So if you're looking to recruit staff, certain techniques applied to social media platforms can help you find exactly who you are looking for.
+So if you're looking to recruit staff, certain techniques applied to social media marketing agency management platforms can help you find exactly who you are looking for.

 Recruiting resources and the access to people have rapidly evolved with technology, especially in the digital and social media age.
 Facebook and LinkedIn "Groups" have grown virally in the past several years, especially in high volume staffing industries.
 While we are going to focus on experiential marketing contractors, other professionals like actors and bartenders have also developed similar networks locally, nationally and worldwide.

 Clutch Media Group started a job sharing network utilizing these groups with 20 people in 2010 and in two years grew to over 3k members and 110+ regions.
 Another two years later it boasts 15-20k US members, over a thousand UK members, 160+ regions, 150-200 recruiters, and an exponential growth rate fueled by viral recruiting.

 Clutch Media Group's main group serves as an umbrella for the nationwide social media groups and its regional marketing job boards.
 Check it out!
 Type into your Facebook search bar 'Clutch Chicago, Clutch NY, Clutch TX, Clutch FL, Clutch, etc.' and see what regions suit you.
 A rapid evolution in networking amongst field marketing contractors is taking place as social media connects not only us, but agency recruiters and their clients as well.